 Confession – these are actually more delicious cold.
 AKA perfect for on-the-go.
 You will NOT look silly with this amazing pumpkin colored perfectly round pancake in your hand.
 People will be jealous.

-This recipe makes 7-8 small-ish size pancakes (pictured!).
-And I know this recipe would be easy to double.
-I provided some nutrition info for one pancake below, just in case one at a time is more your style.
+This recipe makes 7-8 small-ish size pancakes and would be super easy to double.
 Pancake snacks, anyone?
 One of these orange babies brags 8.4 grams of protein.
 I love it.
 All thanks to greek yogurt and Kodiak Cakes.
 If you spot the mix at Costco you should certainly put it in your cart!

 Moist and delicious fall breakfast treat!
 Make-ahead and fridge friendly!

 - 1 cup canned pumpkin puree (not pie filling)